r3c-01/r3c-01/README.md

 I'm a cybersecurity student at Ivy Tech Community College with a passion for offensive security and penetration testing.

-I'm building hands-on experience through home lab projects, CTFs, and security research while preparing for the CompTIA Security+ certification.
+I'm building hands-on experience through home lab projects, CTFs, and security research.

----

-## 🎯 Current Goals

-- Earn CompTIA Security+
-- Build a strong penetration testing portfolio
-- Continue learning through hands-on practice

 ---